adam-poulton/slashdiablo-maphack/CONTEXT.md

 which is what makes them worth holding together.
 _Avoid_: record, entry, result

+**Property**:
+One entry in the game's tables that grants something: what it grants, the parameter saying which of it, the range it rolls in, and the count of set pieces where that applies.
+A source's stat lines and its totals are both worked out from its properties, by the one path every catalogue reads them through.
+_Avoid_: mod, modifier, bonus, affix

 **Stat index**:
 Every source of every catalogue, keyed by what it can grant, so that what grants a stat can be asked without knowing which catalogue the answer is in.